-We can help those working in the Eye Clinic – ophthalmologists, ophthalmic nurses and early intervention staff and volunteers – understand more about how to offer the best possible support to patients newly diagnosed with sight loss, as well as those who return to the eye clinic for further or ongoing treatment.
+We can help anyone working in eye clinics including ophthalmologists, ophthalmic nurses and early intervention staff and volunteers understand more about how to offer support to patients newly diagnosed with sight loss and those who return to the eye clinic for ongoing treatment.

 Often eye clinic patients can find dealing with the emotional and practical impact of changes to their sight to be overwhelming.
 Eye clinic staff and volunteers are often the first point of contact for people coping with sight loss and have an important role in providing practical information, emotional support and in signposting other services.

 Eye Care Liaison Officers (ECLOs)

 Having an Eye Care Liaison Officer (formerly known as Eye Clinic Liaison Officers) is one of the most effective ways of supporting patients in eye clinics.
 ECLOs are key in helping patients understand the impact of their diagnosis and providing them with emotional and practical support.
 Find out more about ECLOs role, the benefits of having an ECLO and where your nearest ECLO is based.

 Working in an eye clinic?
 Keep up to date with our courses and events!